-Congratulations on receiving sponsor notification for your funding!
-Now Research Servcies will work with you to accept the award, satisfy all conditions, if applicable, and notify Research Accounting to set up your account for spending.
+If you have received notification for your funding Research Services will work with you to accept the award, satisfy any applicable conditions and notify Research Accounting so that your account for spending can be established.

 - Notification.
 Research Services will accept and review the notification that your research project is awarded.
 If the notice comes to you directly, please send a copy to Research Services as soon as possible so there is no delay in accessing your funds.

 - Research agreement negotiation.
 If your award is in the form of a contract or agreement, or if it is conditional on establishing an agreement, Research Services will be in contact with both you and the sponsor (and other parties if necessary) regarding any negotiations of terms and conditions that may need to take place.
 This is an important step to make sure the sponsor’s expectations of your performance is on line with your ability to deliver.
 In the background, Research Services also works with Research Accounting to identify and mitigate any financial risks in your agreement.

 - Research compliance.
 In order to perform reasonable and ethical research, you need to complete some research compliance requirements if your research involves human participants, animals, biological safety and radiological safety.
 Research Services cannot approve your account for setup until all certificates are received.

 - Award approval.
 Once the terms and conditions are negotiated and accepted and all compliance requirements are met, Research Services will approve your award and enter your award parameters (e.g., start date, end date, funding source, amount approved, etc.) into a database.

 - Account set up.
 Once funds are received from the sponsor, Research Services notifies Research Accounting to create an account for your project.
 Research Accounting will directly communicate with you about how instalment will be released for your use.